mikewoudenberg/essentials/README.md

 # Xebia Essentials static site generator

 This repository contains the static site generator for the [Xebia Essentials](https://essentials.xebia.com), along with all the cards' content and metadata.
+Built with [Astro](https://astro.build) for maximum performance - 100% static with zero client-side JavaScript.

-Each page contains [YAML](https://www.yaml.org/) [front matter](https://gridsome.org/docs/data-store-api/#preprocessing-markdown-frontmatter), two optional [markdown](https://daringfireball.net/projects/markdown) sections for the front and backsites of the [printed cards](https://xebia.com/books/xebia-essentials?utm_source=readme&utm_medium=web&utm_campaign=essentials) followed by a final markdown section that will be converted into the corresponding web page.
+Each page contains [YAML](https://www.yaml.org/) front matter, two optional [markdown](https://daringfireball.net/projects/markdown) sections for the front and backsites of the [printed cards](https://xebia.com/books/xebia-essentials?utm_source=readme&utm_medium=web&utm_campaign=essentials) followed by a final markdown section that will be converted into the corresponding web page.

 This results in the following layout: